Timespirits

-Timespirits was an eight-issue comic book limited series published by Marvel Comics as part of its Epic Comics imprint in 1984.
-It was created by writer Stephen Perry and Tom Yeates.
+Timespirits is an eight-issue comic book limited series published by Marvel Comics as part of its Epic Comics imprint in 1984.
+It was created by writer Stephen Perry and Thomas Yeates.
+Varnae's appearance in #4 indicates that Timespirits is set in the mainstream Marvel Universe despite being a creator-owned title.

 In a report published by Folha de S.Paulo, many have pointed to plagiarism of the comic committed by Avatar, the James Cameron film.